 4. Use a pressure washer if necessary

-Once your fence is clean and good as new, whether all you had to do was hose it down or you created your own vinegar-based cleaning solution and followed this with a power washer, you can go ahead and step back and relax.
+Once your fence is clean and good as new, you can go ahead and step back and relax.
 Cleanings are rare for vinyl fences because they are typically so stable and reliable, so figuring out how to clean it is the hardest part of the maintenance.
 As you can see, however, cleaning a vinyl fence is absolutely doable and is not really that difficult at all.
 Additionally, Long Fence will always be here for you to offer advice or tips as you work to maintain the product we gave you.
 You can trust us to provide you with a strong and stable vinyl fence that will require minimal maintenance, and we will even make sure that we are here to help you with this maintenance whenever you need it.

 Hopefully, now you have a better idea of how to clean a vinyl fence and are ready to get your fence back to the clean and beautiful structure it once was.
 After a few easy steps, your fence will be back to normal, and you can relax, knowing that you are already doing the maintenance and continue on with life like normal.